 What’s the Student/Teacher Ratio at MCHW?

-There are 13-14 student in each class.
+There are 12-14 student in each class group.
 Each class is staffed by one dedicated Lead Teacher and one dedicated assistant.
 An addition part-time assistant circulates to support students in both classrooms as needed.
-In addition, the Director also contributes regular teaching time to both classrooms.
 The ratio is generally 5:1.
 Our unique model allows us to flexibly meet the needs of each classroom while maintaining a dedicated and stable core staff for each group.

 A more complete answer, however, requires looking at the traditional classroom model vs. the Montessori classroom model.

 Concern about student/teacher ratios arose from problems inherent in the traditional school model.
 When a teacher (and perhaps an assistant) is the hub of the classroom, all information, discipline and feedback flows through her to the students.
 Traditional classrooms are comprised of same-age children who all learn the same thing at the same time.
 If a teacher has too many students to tend to, learning suffers.
 Some children will get new concepts quickly and become bored as the others catch up.
 Some children will need more time to learn new concepts, and may get left behind.
 And still others will have no interest at all in what is being taught.
 Low student/teacher ratios in this model are critical to success.